Cronge/Cronges-Mod/README.md

 *Note: It is also recomended to install [Mod Menu](https://github.com/TerraformersMC/ModMenu) and fabric performance mods together with Cronge's Mod to enhance your playing experience.*

 ## Features
 Cronge's Mod doesn't really have any features.
-It does add a collection of Items, Blocks, and Entities.
+It adds a collection of Items, Blocks, and Entities though.

 <!-- Dropdowns -->
 <details>